BryceStevenWilley/BryceStevenWilley.github.io/_posts/2023-02-18-advent_of_code_in_ruby.md

 [Advent of Code](https://adventofcode.com) is series of 25 different programming challenges, released one a day from December 1st to 25th.
 I got through 16 this year, which is the farthest I've gotten [^1].
-I'm not letting it stop me from writing about it though, because I accomplished what I wanted out of it: to become "conversational" in Ruby.
+I'm still writing about the experience though, because I accomplished what I wanted out of it: to become "conversational" in Ruby.

-By conversational, I mean I want to:
+By conversational, I mean that I want to:
 * be able to write quick scripts in it.
 Not that I'll end up writing a lot of scripts in Ruby, but for me it's a good metric of if I know enough.
 * know the basic structures and their general rules, i.e. what makes Ruby unique?
 I knew nothing about blocks or procs going in, and had only read a little bit about features like symbols.
 * be able to read a local bit of code and understand it.
 This is the most useful criteria, since it's what you end up doing a lot when you program, but (spoiler for the rest of the post) it's a bit harder to measure with Advent of Code, since you don't read a lot of code.